Hanser Alberto Player Props: White Sox vs. Twins

 - Alberto hit .244 with nine doubles, two triples, two home runs and three walks.

-- Alberto got a hit in 46.6% of his 73 games last season, with more than one hit in 5.5% of those games.

-- He went deep in two of 73 games last year, going deep in 1.3% of his plate appearances.
+- He went yard in two of 73 games last year, leaving the ballpark in 1.3% of his plate appearances.

 - He scored a run in 13 of his 73 games last season.